 5. You may also replace the vinegar with 3/4 to 1 cup sliced kamias.

-The ingredients necessary to cook Ginataang Yellowfin Tuna are cut Yellowfin Tuna, salt and pepper, chopped onions, crushed garlic,
+The ingredients necessary to cook Ginataang Yellowfin Tuna are cut Yellowfin Tuna, salt and pepper, chopped onions, crushed garlic, coconut milk, and cooking oil.

 Once you’ve gathered the ingredients, you are ready to start cooking Ginataang Yellowfin Tuna.